jdelamer/csci-128/source/topic1.rst

 * There are a few reasons for this:
     * It's been `demonstrated <http://www.sciencemag.org/content/332/6031/862.full?ijkey=GMW4zTHNMM1Tc&keytype=ref&siteid=sci>`_ that students from classes using the microlecture/work format outperform students from traditional lecture classes.
 The students are also report being happier and more engaged
     * Listening to a lecturer droning on for hours isn't very engaging
-    * You get better value for your tuition dollar (what can a lecture give you that a Khan academy video or a textbook can't?)

 * A standard class works like this: